Dynamic Variation:

 If you want total relaxation, let the tranquil surroundings in Indre Østfold flow through your body.

-Get close to nature in a canoe or kayak or hike some of the marked trails, such as Trollstien.
+Get close to nature in a canoe or kayak, hike some of the marked trails, or cycle the Unionsleden, the Union Trail – a route from Moss to Karlstad through Indre Østfold.

 Find more information about Inner Østfold, Fredrikstad, Sarpsborg, Halden, and Moss.